Want to Make STACKS of Cash?

 • Collectibles

-Since secured credit cards and loans are backed by collateral, they often carry lower fees, better annual percentage rates (APRs), and longer repayment periods.
+Secured credit cards and loans, backed by collateral, typically offer lower fees, better annual percentage rates (APRs), and longer repayment periods.

 If you have a personal loan with collateral, you can still use the collateral while you pay off the loan.
-However, if you fail to pay the borrower may take possession.
+However, if you fail to pay the borrower may take possession of the collateral.

 Was this article helpful?